 These baked apples will have your house smell like cinnamony goodness.

 To make them, you’ll hollow out the center and seeds with an apple corer (or a spoon).
 Then stuff them with a mixture of chopped walnuts, raisins, brown sugar and cinnamon.
 Then you’ll top each apple with a slice of cheddar (we use Cabot, our favorite) and pop into the oven for 25 minutes until just tender.
 So GOOD.

 Here’s how to make this simple fall dessert:

 Cheddar, Walnut and Raisin Baked Apples

-• 5 small apples (we used Honeycrisp from our apple picking adventures, but use any good baking apple)
+- 5 small apples (we used Honeycrisp and Cortland, but you can use any good baking apple)